Not all eCommerce platforms are created equal.

 Before you jump into a commitment with a provider, it’s important to think back to your initial assessment of your business needs.
 Do your research to see if the providers you’re considering offer the services that will be vital for your eCommerce business.
 Here are some helpful questions to consider:

 Social Media Integration

-- Do you support shopping on Instagram?
+- Does it support shopping on Instagram?

-- Do you support Pinterest buy buttons?
+- Does it support Pinterest buy buttons?

 - Can customers check out on Facebook or are they redirected to the online store?

-- Do you allow pre-orders?
+- Does it allow pre-orders?

-- Are reviews built-in on each product page or are they extra?
+- Are reviews built-in on each product page, or are they extra?

 - Can shopping categories be sorted and/or filtered?